 CPUs Can Have Different Frequency Specifications for RAMs Sticks

-You can see here that while it does support DDR4 RAM, it would support a stick with base frequency of only 2666 MHz.
+You can see here that while it does support DDR4 RAM, it would help a stick with a base frequency of only 2666 MHz.

 Therefore, if you were to install a DDR4-3200 stick on this CPU, it would work, but it will clock down its performance to 2666 MHz.

 The Type of RAM is Not Backwards Compatible

 In addition, within the CPU specifications, you can also determine the TYPE of RAM that it would support.